nathanhillyer/wgu-gpa-calc/README.md

 ### Performance exam assumptions
 The performance exam GPA is determined based on the amount of tries on the exam.
-Passing an exam on the third try is worth 4.0 gpa.
+Passing an exam on the first try is worth 4.0 gpa.
 Passing an exam on the second try is worth 3.67 gpa.
 Passing an exam on the third try is worth 3.33 gpa.
 Passing an exam in 4 tries or more is worth 3.0 gpa.
 This is calculated partly based on the fact that WGU allows 4 exam tries before taking disciplinary